WhatSock/tsg/AccDC Technical Style Guide/Coding Arena/Carousels, Slideshows, and Wizards/ReadMe.txt

 // Runs every time the auto rotation of a carousel stops or resumes rotating

 stopStateChange: function(isStopped, dc){
-// isStopped = true or false
+// isStopped or paused = true or false
+// Or for granular detection
+// dc.isStopped = true or false
+// dc.isPaused = true or false
 },

 // Runs every time the Previous Slide button is clicked